nicerapp/nicerapp/README.md

 # Installation

-On windows, the https://wampserver.com/en WAMP stack (windows, apache, mysql, php) is well-suited, and it can also be done on **linux systems[3]** from the **terminal** OS-level app, as such :
+On Windows(tm)(r), the https://wampserver.com/en WAMP stack (windows, apache, mysql, php) is well-suited,

-[3] if you have no linux system yet, know that a core-i5 with a modest amount of RAM and SSD space runs the latest version just fine, and i recommend to install https://ubuntu.com or kubuntu in case you want semi-transparent windows in your OS
+and it can also be done on **linux systems[3]** from the **terminal** OS-level app, as such :

 > sudo su -
 >